-Speaking of how November has an affinity for the odd, you can book travel plans now for Richmond, Va, where this month the convention center there is hosting something called the “Oddities & Curiosities Expo.”
+Speaking of how November has an affinity for the odd, last year you could have booked travel plans for Oklahoma City, Okla., where on the 19th of November there was something called the “Oddities & Curiosities Expo.”

-According to the P.R. department of the convention center, the event will showcase “all things weird.
+The year before in Richmond, Va., the event showcased “all things weird.
 You’ll find items such as taxidermy, preserved specimens, original artwork … handcrafted oddities, quack medical devices, clothing, jewelry, skulls/bones, funeral collectibles and much more.”

 I’ve decided to pass — I don’t want to know what funeral collectibles are.
 To say nothing of “much more.”

-Along with its sister, March, November has institutionalized a national oddity, the daylight savings time edict of “gaining” or “losing” hours.
+By the way, did you change the clock last night?
+Along with its sister March, November has institutionalized a national oddity, the daylight savings time edict of “gaining” or “losing” hours.
 For those inclined toward conspiracy, this looks like an effort to create circadian rhythm disorder for millions of Americans.

 The fancy medical term refers to the body’s inner clock, which first went haywire when the wide use of clocks came into fashion.

-In the 17th century, when railroads were widely introduced, they had to run on schedules, so people and goods knew reliable times to get on board, and people needed personal time pieces.
+In the 17th century, when railroads started running, they had to have schedules, so people and goods knew reliable times to get on board, and people needed personal time pieces.
 Before that, most folks lived by getting up with the sun, eating when they were hungry and hitting the sack not long after the sun went down.

-Daylight Savings doesn’t seem to bother my rhythms, circadian or otherwise, except I do forget to change the clock in my car and have moments of slipping my moorings, looking at the clock and realizing I’m way late, or way early.
+Daylight Savings doesn’t seem to bother my rhythms, circadian or otherwise, except I have forgotten some seasons to change the clock in my car and have moments of slipping my moorings, looking at the clock and realizing I’m way late, or way early.

 The phone, laptop and the TV, of course, all change on their own, unseen in the depths of the night, and all at the same time!

-Like funeral collectibles, I can’t dwell on this without getting righteously spooked.
+Like funeral collectibles, I can’t dwell on this without getting really spooked.